-You have options to electronically file your 1099s:
+You have options to file your 1099s electronically.

-- 1. File on our website: Log into your account to electronically file Form NJ-W-3 and 1099.
-You must be registered to withhold New Jersey Income Tax to use this option.
-If you are not required to register, contact us to establish an account online. - 2.
-File using Axway: : For those filing at least 100 forms, electronically file Form NJ-W-3 and 1099 using our secure electronic bulk filing service provider.
+- 1. File on our website: If you are registered to withhold New Jersey Income Tax, log into your account to electronically file Forms NJ-W-3 and 1099.
+If you are not required to register, create an online account to file Form 1099. - 2.
+Online Upload Service: You may upload Forms NJ-W-3 and 1099 with this service.
+There is no limit to the number of documents you can upload at once, as long as the uploads are in the correct, pre-specified format.
+Visit the FAQ webpage to learn more about this service and other specifications. - 3.
+File using Axway: For those filing at least 100 forms, you can electronically file Forms NJ-W-3 and W2/1099 using our secure electronic bulk filing service provider.
 Visit the E-filing services webpage to learn how. - Combined Federal/State Reporting Program: You may register with the IRS in the Combined Federal/State Reporting Program to file 1099s electronically to the IRS only.
 The IRS will then provide New Jersey with a copy of the 1099 information.